Attachment Trauma & Grief Therapy for Adults Michigan

 Grounded enough to support your nervous system.

-I integrate attachment-informed therapy and nervous system awareness with deep respect for how your survival patterns once protected you.
+I blend attachment-informed therapy and nervous system awareness with deep respect for how your survival patterns once protected you.

-Healing from emotionally immature family dynamics, narcissistic relationships, and emotional neglect requires steadiness.
-It requires safety, and it requires someone who understands the weight of chronic self-abandonment, hyper-responsibility, and never feeling fully seen.
+Healing from emotionally immature family dynamics, narcissistic relationships, and emotional neglect takes steadiness.
+Safety.
+And someone who understands the weight of chronic self-abandonment, hyper-responsibility, and never feeling fully seen.

-Rooted is not about being calm.
-It is about being so grounded in who you are that other people's chaos stops having the same pull.
+Rooted isn't about being calm.
+It's about being so grounded in who you are that other people's chaos stops having the same pull.

 How Online Therapy Works in Michigan